Subscribe to Blog via Email

-There are different classification systems for Pheochromocytoma and Paraganglioma introduced in 2017 based on the WHO ‘blue book’ for “Endocrine Systems” These grades are based on molecular profiles (the future way for many cancers and the first time for a NET).
+There are different classification systems for Pheochromocytoma and Paraganglioma introduced in 2017 (updated in 2022) and based on the WHO ‘blue book’ for “Endocrine Systems” These grades are based on molecular profiles (the future way for many cancers and the first time for a NET).
 They have a system of grading called GAPP (grading of adrenal pheochromocytoma and paraganglioma) and they are clustered into the metastatic risk (this is the beauty of molecular methods).
 So, they are different than regular NETs and they now have 3 differentiations, loosely related to grade.
 It’s much more complex.
-Read more about this here.
+Read more about classification systems here.

 Can some NETs be Benign?

 By any accepted definition of cancer terms, a tumour can be non-cancerous (benign) or cancerous (malignant).
 This is correct for any cancer type.
 Before the 2010 WHO changes, many texts remain out of date (or stick to the principles of classic cancer definitions.
-One example is the current (2016) version of Inter Science Institute publication on Neuroendocrine Tumors, a document that many US patients reference (but it’s clearly now out of date).
+One example is the current (2016) version of Inter Science Institute (ISI) publication on Neuroendocrine Tumors, a document that many US patients reference (but it’s clearly now out of date).
 For example, I’ve seen statements such as “These tumors are most commonly benign (90%)” in relation to Insulinoma (a type of Pancreatic NET or pNET).
 Ditto for Pheochromocytoma (an adrenal gland NET).
 Adrenal and Pituitary ‘adenomas’ are by definition benign (adenoma is the benign version of Adenocarcinoma).
 And I note that there is a ‘benign’ code option for every single NET listed in the WHO International Classification of Diseases (ICD) system.
 BUT remember the widely used definition of Benign I gave above.
 Benign means the tumour does not invade nearby tissue or spread to other parts of the body.
 So, for example, when the ISI states “90% of insulinomas are benign”, they are saying that 90% of them do not invade nearby tissue or spread to other parts of the body.

 Can Tumours be Malignant or become Malignant?